adamcooke/staytus/README.md

 login, you'll be able to add your own site settings.
 Browse to http://[IP]:5000 to begin.

+You may also want to change the SMTP configuration via environment variables, which are described in [`config/environment.example.yml`](config/environment.example.yml).

 ### Upgrading

 Once you've installed Staytus, you can easily upgrade it by